Skip to article frontmatterSkip to article content

 As mentioned above, the amount of energy spent on running a computation depends on how long the particular computation runs.
 One way of reducing the energy spent is to optimize the code to make it run faster.

-Several studies show the energy intensity of computing tasks such as training Natural Language Processing models [SDSE20, SGM19], astrophysics simulations [Zwa20], bioinformatics [GLS+22], and so forth.
+Several studies show the energy intensity of computing tasks such as training Natural Language Processing models Strubell et al., 2019Schwartz et al., 2020, astrophysics simulations Zwart, 2020, bioinformatics Grealey et al., 2022, and so forth.

-Optimizing GPU code for energy efficiency is one way to reduce energy usage [SVvWB22]
+Optimizing GPU code for energy efficiency is one way to reduce energy usage Schoonhoven et al., 2022

 In some cases it is possible to run hardware in more energy-efficient modes.
 One relevant example is the ARCHER2 national high-performance computer service in the UK where three different CPU frequencies can be selected at run time.
 A 2022 study investigated the performance / power use trade off and discovered the power usage could often be reduced without noticeable alteration in the run time of most applications, by changing the CPU frequency to a different value from the three possibilities.
 As a consequence the service reduced the default CPU frequency and updated the user-facing documentation in this area (see Turner, 2022).

-For the Summit supercomputer it is known that about 63.8% of the power is consumed by GPUs [SFR20].
+For the Summit supercomputer it is known that about 63.8% of the power is consumed by GPUs Stachowski et al., 2020.

 Another way of reducing energy usage is to avoid running task unnecessarily.
 Some examples include: